dheero/OBF.github.io/wiki/BOSC/Organization.md

     with a plea for help, and it will generally get taken care of by the official mailing list admin.
 The list of recipients can be expanded as needed.
--   Second Call For Papers: This is to be done somewhere up to 2 weeks before the deadline.
+-   Second Call For Papers: This is to be done at least 2 weeks before the deadline.
 -   Review Submitted Proposals: This is done via email.
 Those on the review panel should discuss a ratings procedure (preferably before the deadline, although this hasnt happened in the past), and all